-- Secondary school and/or college transcripts (translated to English with U.S. grading system) must be provided if transcripts are to be considered as part of meeting the admission requirements or are to be considered for college transfer credit. - Candidates whose international transcripts do not specifically list algebra, biology and chemistry will be required to complete these courses prior to being considered for admission.
+- Secondary school and/or college transcripts (translated to English with U.S. grading system by an approved international credential evaluator) must be provided if transcripts are to be considered as part of meeting the admission requirements or are to be considered for college transfer credit. - Candidates whose international transcripts do not specifically list algebra, biology and chemistry will be required to complete these courses prior to being considered for admission.